 The inspectors observed a small sample of lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with teachers, senior members of staff and with a governor.
+They held discussions with teachers, senior members of staff and with the chair of the governors.
 They observed a sample of the extra-curricular activities that occurred during the inspection period, and attended registration sessions and assemblies.
-Inspectors visited boarding houses and the facilities for sick or injured pupils.
+Inspectors visited the boarding house and the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.